 - Psychosocial Aspects of Health: The aim of this unit is to promote an understanding of social processes in determining beliefs, attitudes, emotions and behaviour.

 - Exercise Prescription 1: You'll be introduced to the current concepts of exercise prescription in healthy populations.
-This unit will also include a Register of Exercise Professionals Level 2 qualification.
+This unit contains the content required for the Register of Exercise Professionals Level 2 qualification, which can then be taken upon successful completion of this unit.

 - Research Methodologies 1: Here you'll learn how to work effectively with information from a variety of sources.